gphil1012/voting-funding/README.md

 ./setupDb.sh
 ```

-To run tests and generate data for the database run.
+To run tests and generate test data for the database run.

 `./runTests.sh`